Say your vows this Valentine’s Day

 - Once an appointment has been confirmed, bring all necessary documents for both parties to city hall on the day of your appointment.
 Only one person is required to be in attendance for the issuing of the licence.

-- Licenses are issued in person at the customer service counter, second floor at city hall.
+- Licences are issued in person at the customer service counter, second floor at city hall.
 It will take 10 to 15 minutes to issue your licence.

 Two pieces of government-issued identification must be provided for both individuals.
 Expired or photocopied identification is not acceptable.